 GeneCards Summary for HIF1A Gene

-HIF1A (Hypoxia Inducible Factor 1 Alpha Subunit) is a Protein Coding gene.
+HIF1A (Hypoxia Inducible Factor 1 Subunit Alpha) is a Protein Coding gene.
 Diseases associated with HIF1A include Hypoxia and Retinal Ischemia.
-Among its related pathways are Mitophagy - animal and Cytokine Signaling in Immune system.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein heterodimerization activity.
+Among its related pathways are Cellular Senescence (REACTOME) and Cytokine Signaling in Immune system.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is EPAS1.

 UniProtKB/Swiss-Prot Summary for HIF1A Gene

 Functions as a master transcriptional regulator of the adaptive response to hypoxia.
 Under hypoxic conditions, activates the transcription of over 40 genes, including erythropoietin, glucose transporters, glycolytic enzymes, vascular endothelial growth factor, HILPDA, and other genes whose protein products increase oxygen delivery or facilitate metabolic adaptation to hypoxia.
 Plays an essential role in embryonic vascularization, tumor angiogenesis and pathophysiology of ischemic disease.
-Binds to core DNA sequence 5-[AG]CGTG-3 within the hypoxia response element (HRE) of target gene promoters.
+Heterodimerizes with ARNT; heterodimer binds to core DNA sequence 5'-TACGTG-3' within the hypoxia response element (HRE) of target gene promoters (By similarity).
 Activation requires recruitment of transcriptional coactivators such as CREBBP and EP300.
 Activity is enhanced by interaction with both, NCOA1 or NCOA2.
 Interaction with redox regulatory protein APEX seems to activate CTAD and potentiates activation by NCOA1 and CREBBP.
 Involved in the axonal distribution and transport of mitochondria in neurons during hypoxia.

 Hypoxia Inducible Factors (HIFs) are transcription factors that are activated in response to decreased oxygen availability in the cellular environment.
 They influence cell metabolism, cell survival and angiogenesis to maintain biological homeostasis.